-Bhavneet Walia is an assistant professor in Falk College’s public health program.
+Bhavneet Walia is an assistant professor in Falk College’s Department of Public Health.
 Walia joined Syracuse University in 2015 from Western Illinois University where she was an associate professor of decision sciences and founding director of the business analytics post-baccalaureate certificate program.

 Her fields of specialization include health economics and health econometrics.
 Her research and scholarship include 14 peer-reviewed journal articles that have appeared in leading journals of applied economics, health policy, and environmental policy: the American Journal of Economics & Sociology, the Journal of Economic Education, and the Southern Economic Journal, and two in Renewable Agriculture & Food Systems, Economics Letters.